Ahelsamahy/Sport-app/Documents/Functional_specification.md

 ## 9. Use Cases
 the app can be used mainly by two types of users, the fan and the event organizer

+### Fan:
+- Can register for event.
+- View the number of people who will attend the event
+- See the starting and ending time for the event.
+- Change their personal info.